 WomenSafe first provided emergency shelter to abused women and their children with the help of volunteers who provided shelter in their own homes.
 In November 1980, WomenSafe opened its own shelter, using a rent-free apartment, attached to the Geauga County Sheriff’s Department.
 Due to the increased traffic flow at the Sheriff’s Department, lack of space and expansion of services, WomenSafe found it necessary to relocate its shelter.
 WomenSafe rented a house located on the Chardon Square in March 1982.
 By September 1986, WomenSafe having once again out grown its facility purchased a home outside of Chardon Square.
 At that time, WomenSafe’s confidential location housed both the emergency shelter and part of its administrative offices.
 Additional office space was donated at the Eltech building in Chardon to provide much needed space for administrative personnel and agency volunteers.
 Outreach counseling services and peer support programs were provided at off-site locations.

-In October 2007, WomenSafe opened “the Green House” a disclosed shelter that houses all administrative personel, shelter staff, the emergency shelter, and all outreach services.
-This allows the agency to futher expand the reach into the community to show that domestic violence still exists and that services are still available.
+In October 2007, WomenSafe opened “the Green House” a disclosed shelter that houses all administrative personnel, shelter staff, the emergency shelter, and all outreach services.
+This allows the agency to further expand the reach into the community to show that domestic violence still exists and that services are still available.